JorgeCosta87/decentralized-autonomous-computing/docs/design.md

    - Pre-allocation of goal and task slots for efficient resource management

 2. **Node Management**
+   - **Public Nodes**: Standard nodes that can:
+     - Execute public tasks (cannot execute confidential tasks)
+     - Validate any tasks (public or confidential) and other public nodes
+     - Must pass benchmark validation by multiple validators before becoming active
+   - **Confidential Nodes**: Nodes running in TEE (Trusted Execution Environment) that can:
+     - Execute both public and confidential tasks (TEE protection for private data)
+     - Validate any tasks (public or confidential) and other public nodes
+     - Self-approved via TEE attestation (no multi-validator consensus needed)
-   - Validator nodes must prove genuine Intel SGX hardware through attestation
+     - Must prove genuine Intel SGX hardware through attestation
-   - Compute nodes must pass benchmark validation before accepting tasks
+   - **Key Distinction**: Only confidential nodes can **CLAIM/EXECUTE** confidential tasks.
+However, **any active node** (public or confidential) can **VALIDATE** task execution results.
+   - All nodes track validators who approved them
    - Real-time node status tracking and event subscription

 3. **Agent Management**